VickySidorkin/LRUCache/README.md

 **Remarks**

-•	Make your own implementation for the LRU and don’t use any library or an    external source.
+•	Make your own implementation for the LRU and don’t use any library or other data structures except the basic ones (arrays, linked list, hash table, dictionary, etc.)

 •	We won’t check for bad input in any of the steps.